 All said and done, the ECU debacle cost over $1000 to resolve.
 And while my car was fast again, I still did not have A/C. That was a sweaty summer.
 Plus, with the tune and injectors, it got somewhere in the teens on the highway.
-That was pretty impressive to see out of a 1.8L, though not in a good way.
+That was pretty impressive to see out of a 1.8L, though not in the good way.

 Sophomore year came and went.
 Time for another Summer car, this time with funds very much dwindling and a new job working for an Audi dealer nearly an hour from home.
 So this time, I took my failures into consideration.
-I bought something cheap, reliable, and sorted, a no-frills commuter that would simply get the job done.
+I bought something cheap, reliable, and sorted, a no-frills, long-distance commuter that would simply get the job done.

 Yeah, I didn’t do that.

 This is “Saturd” my somewhat-abused Saturn Ion Redline.
 These were pretty neat.
 Factory supercharged like its Cobalt SS counterpart, but being a Saturn, it was made entirely from plastic.
 This meant a 2800 pound car with something like 200 horsepower.

 Notice how I don’t know the stock power output of that car?
 Surprise, its Dumb Decision Danny again.

 This IRL had a ZZP Stage 3 kit.
 Smaller pulley, upgraded cooling, lowered, exhaust from the headers back, and more.
 The result?
 270 wheel horsepower.